willsmythe/d3-geo/README.md

 D3 uses [GeoJSON](http://geojson.org/geojson-spec.html) to represent geographic features in JavaScript.
 (See also [TopoJSON](/mbostock/topojson), an extension of GeoJSON that is significantly more compact and encodes topology.)
 To convert shapefiles to GeoJSON, use ogr2ogr, part of the [GDAL package](http://www.gdal.org/).

-Something about adaptive sampling, antimeridian cutting… The *inside* of a polygon is all points that the polygon winds around in clockwise order.
-If your GeoJSON input has polygons in the wrong winding order, you must reverse them, say via [ST_ForceRHR](http://www.postgis.org/docs/ST_ForceRHR.html); if you use [TopoJSON](https://github.com/mbostock/topojson), this will be done by default.
+Yadda yadda, something about [adaptive sampling](https://bl.ocks.org/mbostock/3795544), [antimeridian cutting](https://bl.ocks.org/mbostock/3788999)… The *inside* of a polygon is all points that the polygon winds around in clockwise order.
+If your GeoJSON input has polygons in the opposite winding order, you should reverse them, say via [ST_ForceRHR](http://www.postgis.org/docs/ST_ForceRHR.html); if you use [TopoJSON](https://github.com/mbostock/topojson), this will be done by default.

 <a href="http://bl.ocks.org/mbostock/4060606"><img src="http://bl.ocks.org/mbostock/raw/4060606/thumbnail.png" height="120"></a>